visit-dav/visit/docs/SphynxDocs/Preferences/Appearance_Window.rst

 foreground color (the color used to draw text), click the **GUI foreground** color button and select a new color from the **Popup color** menu.

-VisIt_ will issue an error message if the colors choosen for both the background and foreground colors are close enough that they cannot be distinguished so that the user does not accidentally get into a situation where the controls in VisIt_'s GUI become too difficult to read.
-Some application styles, such as Aqua, do not use the background color so setting the background has no effect unless an application style like Windows is choosen, which does use the background color.
+VisIt_ will issue an error message if the colors chosen for both the background and foreground colors are close enough that they cannot be distinguished so that the user does not accidentally get into a situation where the controls in VisIt_'s GUI become too difficult to read.
+Some application styles, such as Aqua, do not use the background color so setting the background has no effect unless an application style like Windows is chosen, which does use the background color.

 Changing GUI Style
 ~~~~~~~~~~~~~~~~~~